supremetakoyaki/Scramble/README.md

 After that, you can [download the latest release](https://github.com/supremetakoyaki/Scramble/releases/) and you're ready to go.

 Note that you need the [.NET 5.0 Runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) to run the editor!
-I recommend running it on Windows 10 or 11.
-But Mac works fine too.

 # How to get your save file
 - If you have a hackable Switch, you'll need to first be [running CFW](https://switch.homebrew.guide/) and then use a homebrew app to get the save file.
 For example, I use [JKSV](https://github.com/J-D-K/JKSV/releases/) most of the time.